 2. Less Noise

 Another benefit to central air is their noise, or lack thereof.
 A window unit has to fit the evaporator coil and all the fans and motors into one box, with only a thin layer of metal or plastic to contain the noise.
 Plus, it requires your window to be partially open, letting in more sound.
 The central air unit is divided into two parts, with the condenser coil, compressor, and fan outside.
-Inside the house are the AC evaporator coil, filter, and blower.
-The part you keep in your house is often found in a basement or an attic, where it will cause the least distraction.
+Inside the building are the AC evaporator coil, filter, and blower.
+The part you keep in your building is often found in a basement or an attic, where it will cause the least distraction.

 3. Wider Reach